 These threats have raised concerns about food security in Pakistan, where the current population of about 200 million is projected to reach 240 million by 2035.
 While other parts of the world have adopted genetically modified (GM) crops in order to tackle similar challenges, the use of GM crops remains both limited and controversial in Pakistan.

 The only GM crop approved and grown in the country is Bt cotton, which is cultivated primarily in southern Punjab.

 In 2005, the Pakistan Atomic Energy Commission (PAEC) provided farmers with about 40,000 kilograms of insect-resistant GM cotton seeds, which were grown on about 8,000 acres of land in the Bahawalpur, Multan, Muzaffer Garh and Karor Pakka regions.

 Farmers tested the GM crops for their resistance and susceptibility to different insects, high temperatures and drought and then compared the results with traditional cotton varieties grown in similar areas.
-The outcomes were encouraging and pointed to the role that GM crops can play in solving key issues in Pakistan’s agriculture sector, such as enhanced production and disease resistance.
+The and pointed to the role that GM crops can play in solving key issues in Pakistan’s agriculture sector, such as enhanced production and disease resistance.
 The adoption of herbicide-tolerant and pest-resistant crops would also allow farmers to reduce their use of harmful and costly chemicals.

 GM safety measures